 - Help provide translations for nonprofits worldwide focusing on crisis relief, health, and education by applying to volunteer with Translators Without Borders.

-Be kind to YOU:
+Be kind to your world:

 Always remember what our co-founder Lady Gaga says, “Kindness is a free currency, and we all have it to give.”
 A world of opportunities to cultivate kindness exists within you and is right at your fingertips – it’s as easy as clicking a link, picking up a pen, or taking the time to be present.